shouxulin/4414-hw1/README.md

 python preprocess.py
 ```

-By default, this will extract 1000 vectors.
+By default, this will extract 1000 vectors, and stored as ./data/data1000.json